JoeJuniorDevlin/WJC-Electronics-Tool/README.md

-# WJC-Electronics-Tool
+# (A live version can be found at electronics-revision-tool.com)
-(A live version can be found at electronics-revision-tool.com)V
+I have consolidated all the WJC electronics exam questions into one searchable database.
+This database can be filtered by topic or selected at random.
+Given my preference for making notes and primarily answering exam questions on paper—with the question occupying my entire screen—it was vital to create a tool that could adjust to fit the entire viewport horizontally.
+This enjoyable project paved the way for further exploration into automation and web development.